YMC Entertainment

 YMC Entertainment (Korean: YMC 엔터테인먼트) was a South Korean entertainment company established in 2010 by Cho Yoo-myung, the eldest son of trot singer Tae Jin-ah.

-The company has been home to artists such as Shin Bo-ra, Kassy and Soulights, as well as actresses including Kim Ji-ah.
+The company has been formerly home to artists such as Shin Bo-ra, Kassy and Soulights, as well as actresses including Kim Ji-ah.

 In 2015, Dream T Entertainment became a majority shareholder of YMC having acquired 80% percent of the entire company.